 I certainly understand that cooking requires a certain degree of detail–written recipes and jaunts to the grocery with a long list of ingredients in hand–but I prefer improvising in the kitchen.
 Setting out on a Saturday morning with no preconceived notion of what’s for supper, is a liberating path to culinary creativity.
 I freely admit that many of my most exciting Cajun recipes have happened by chance or a surprise discovery during one of my Cajun cooking explorations.

-Stopping for a link of boudin and a pound of tasso at one of my favorite smokehouses The Best Stop in Scott, Louisiana was the first stop of my weekend quest.
+Stopping for a link of boudin at one of my favorite smokehouses, The Best Stop in Scott, Louisiana was the first stop of my weekend quest.
 It was there I found a cut of meat I hadn’t stumbled across before.
 It was a long rack of beef short ribs coiled up tightly into a roll and stacked in the back of the meat case.
 While I am a huge fan of English cut short ribs, I’ve only seen them individually cut into 4 to 6-inch lengths.
 Keeping the rack intact was a new and curiously different presentation for my Cajun recipe version of a tried and true dish.
 I had the butcher wrap one up for my ice chest.

 Leaving Best Stop, I took to the back roads of northern Lafayette Parish and made my way through a maze of rural highways and over to Church Point for a quick stop at one of my favorite food stores.
 Piggly Wiggly is a Southern cultural treasure with stores located in just about every rural train-stop south of the Mason Dixon, and here in Acadiana they are just as plentiful.
 For a grocery chain, Piggly Wiggly clearly understands the local customer and their Cajun cooking traditions.
 Not only that, but the company seems to understand both their cultural responsibility and Southern sensibility.
-To this point, the location in Church Point stocks a meat case full of local Cajun recipe ingredients as well as many hand-crafted products from the locally-owned artisan smokehouses and homegrown purveyors in the parish.
+To this point, The Pig’s location in Church Point stocks a meat case full of local Cajun recipe ingredients as well as many hand-crafted products from the locally-owned smokehouses and homegrown purveyors in the parish.
 It is a 7-day-a-week, hometown farmer’s market.

 It was the produce bin piled high with fresh scuppernongs that caught my attention this Saturday morning.
 Akin to the southern muscadine, the scuppernong is a larger, and some say sweeter, variety of the white grape that grows wild on bushy vines seen throughout Louisiana.
 Once you pop through the thick skin and scoop out the seeds, the juicy flesh of a ripe scuppernong is a prize well worth the effort.
 With a couple of pints bagged up, this unexpected ingredient will pair well with the grilled and glazed beef ribs dinner I’m thinking about.

 Bathing these ribs overnight in a dark and syrupy marinade will give them a rich flavor profile and begin to break down the sinewy cartilage of this historically tough cut of beef.
 This marinade combined with a later dry rub gives the meat a dark, crustiness to the exterior that shields the moist beefy interior.
 I use two cooking techniques for this recipe; a 2-hour stint in a 300ºF oven along with a long smoky grilling for the finish.
 The combination of these long, slow methods renders the collagen and melts the fat within the meat resulting in a fork-tender stickiness.
-I like to serve this with a creatively presented potato and cheese combination spiced with a Cajun tasso ham.
+I like to serve this with a creatively presented potato and cheese combination spiced with Savoie’s Cajun tasso.

 - ½ cup soy sauce